 Any contingent consideration to be transferred by the acquirer will be recognised at fair value at the acquisition date.
-Contingent consideration classified as an asset or liability that is a financial instrument and within the scope of AASB 139 Financial Instruments: Recognition and Measurement, is measured at fair value with changes in fair value recognised either in profit or loss or as a change to Other Comprehensive Income.
+Contingent consideration classified as an asset or liability that is a financial instrument and within the scope of AASB 139 Financial Instruments: Recognition and Measurement, is measured at fair value with changes in fair value recognised in profit or loss.
 If the contingent consideration is not within the scope of AASB 139, it is measured in accordance with the appropriate AASB.
 Contingent consideration that is classified as equity is not remeasured and subsequent settlement is accounted for within equity.